 4. Show your “human + AI” portfolio in interviews: a differentiated lesson set, a data-driven reteach plan, a multilingual family letter.

-Is teaching a safe career change in the age of AI?
+Is teaching a safe career in the age of AI?

 Bottom Line